This is my very first renewal. How do I enter my CME?

 Is it okay to complete my license renewal online using a mobile device?

 No, it is not recommended.
 Mobile devices are not supported at this time.

 How do I get a copy of my receipt and certificate after renewing?

 If you do not receive your certificate or receipt after 24 hours, you can print a duplicate copy from the NCMB website here.
 Follow prompts to enter your File ID #and DOB to log in.
-You will be able to click on either the certificate or receipt (one at a time - you may not print both documents at once) and then you can print off the screen.
+You will be able to click on either the certificate or receipt to print off the screen.

 Is there a grace period to renew my RTL?

 NCMB policy allows a 30-day grace period, however, Residents must check with their training institution since their requirements may be different from the NC Medical Board’s policy.